edwardhatricksmith/jr-fe-devtask/README.md

 About
 =====

-Welcome to the World Nomads Group - Jnr.
-Front End Dev.
+Welcome to the World Nomads Group - Front End Dev.
 Exercise.

 The purpose of this exercise is to help us get an idea of your web development knowledge and approach.

 _There is no score card for this exercise.
-You can do as much or as little as you choose.
-We recommend a few hours, though it's really up to you._
+You may do as much or as little as you choose, however we recommend you aim to spend around *1 hour*._

 ## Instructions